HCDigitalScholarship/intervals/sections/02_NotesAndRests.md

 `piece.notes().fillna('-')`

-  * Once again, the amount of rows shown by this function can
+  * Once again, the amount of rows shown by this function can be controlled by adding a `.head()` function to the line, which may be placed either before or after the `fillna('')` function.
+For example, both of the following lines will each output the first 20 lines of the give piece, with all "NaN" elements replace by a dash:

+`piece.notes().fillna('-').head(20)`
+`piece.notes.head(20).fillna('-')`

+## Counting, Sorting, and Graphing Notes

+  * Since the output of the `notes()` function is in the form of a pandas dataframe, all of the functions applicable to dataframes in general apply here as well.
+Dataframe functions can be [found here](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf).

 -----